mozilla-services/docs/source/token/user-flow.rst

 User Flow
 =========

+**Please Note**: BrowserID has been removed from Mozilla Accounts, and therefore has also been removed from later versions of Tokenserver.
+Discussion of BrowserID presented here is for historic purposes only.

 Here's the proposed two-step flow (with BrowserID/Mozilla account assertions):

 1. the client trades a BrowserID assertion for an :term:`Auth token` and